dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 We will start with a version of the app that does not have a backend,  it'll use state for notes but if you refresh the page all your hard work will disappear.

-### Part 2 (later)
+### Part 2

 Then we will add in Firebase for persistent storage.
 Firebase is a backend as a service (BAAS).
 It provides a simple JSON data store ([Firebase Realtime Database](https://firebase.google.com/docs/database/)) that has some nice realtime properties.
 You can subscribe to change events on collections of objects,  this is perfect to use with React!
-We will talk about this in more detail when the time is right!

 ## Let's Start